 Ramipril (By mouth)

-Treats high blood pressure and heart failure after a heart attack.
-Reduces risk of heart attack, stroke, and death in people 55 years and older who have heart disease.
-This medicine is an ACE (angiotensin-converting enzyme) inhibitor.
+Treats high blood pressure and heart failure.
+May reduce the risk of heart attack, stroke, and death.
+This medicine is an ACE inhibitor.

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Capsule or tablet: Swallow the capsule or tablet whole.
 If you cannot swallow the capsule, you may open it and mix the medicine with 4 ounces (½ cup) of applesauce, water, or apple juice.
 Eat or drink this mixture all at once so you get all of the medicine.
 You may also store the mixture for 24 hours at room temperature or up to 48 hours in the refrigerator.